qjcg/talks/go-scratch-that-itch/slides.md

 ### Jennifer Dewalt

 - [180 websites in 180 days](http://jenniferdewalt.com/)
-- Each day small, self-contained, open-sourced on GitHub & blogged
+- Each day a new small, self-contained project, open-sourced on GitHub & blogged
 - Approach: JFDI (Just F'n Do It!)
+- She inspires me!

 ---

 ### One of my own

 - Wanted to create something to generate placeholder text and learn more about Unicode...

 --- gsti